NASCAR engines

 Ford V-8 stock car engine.

 NASCAR, the highest governing body and top level division for stock car racing in the United States, has used a range of different types of engine configurations and displacements since its inaugural season in 1949.
-The engines are currently used in the Cup Series, Xfinity Series, Craftsman Truck Series, and the Whelen Modified Tour.
+The engines are currently used in the Cup Series, O'Reilly Series, Craftsman Truck Series, and the Whelen Modified Tour.

 Overview

 1988-91 Oldsmobile NASCAR V8 engine.

 The 1949 Oldsmobile Rocket V-8, with a displacement of 303 cuin, is widely recognized as the first postwar modern overhead valve (OHV) engine to become available to the public.
 The Oldsmobile was an immediate success in 1949 and 1950, and all the automobile manufacturers could not help noticing the higher sales of the Oldsmobile 88 to the buying public.
 The motto of the day became "win on Sunday, sell on Monday."

 At the time, it typically took three years for a new engine design to end up in production and be available for NASCAR racing.
 Most cars sold to the public did not have a wide variety of engine choices, and the majority of the buying public at the time was not interested in the large displacement special edition engine options that would soon become popular.
 However, the end of the Korean War in 1953 started an economic boom, and then car buyers immediately began demanding more powerful engines.